sonibk/ols-practice-/README.md

 # Building and leveraging on a COVID- 19 open database for immunology to promote awareness  of open science communication.

-First and foremost, Welcome! :tada: Willkommen! :confetti_ball: Bienvenue! :balloon::balloon::balloon:
+First and foremost, Welcome! :tada: Karibu! :confetti_ball: Bienvenue! :balloon::balloon::balloon:

 Thank you for visiting this project repository.